Antipurity/webenv/docs/FUTURE.md

         - Control (JSON and JS, currently): just compress.
 And strip comments from JS, and minify it.
         - Computation: possibly, communicate each value's precision, so that agents only have to predict the general area, not the precise imprecise values.
 (If agents are well-trained, this allows users to safely use a really low resolution, maybe 4-bits-per-value.)

+- A more sophisticated data pipeline for training on edge cases than "see them once, perform 1 update".

 - At least mouse+keyboard interaction with native applications (games), because it's probably where you spend most of your time anyway, and WebEnv is all about taking your agents with you through your life.